vjousse/vim-for-humans-book/rst/en/text-manip.rst

 Now is the time to learn our first text manipulation: the famous copy/paste.
 I can already hear some of you saying that it is useless: you already know how to do that.
 You switch to the insert mode, you use your mouse (or you move using the directional keys while holding |ttshift|) to select some text.
 Then you go to the ``edit`` menu and you select ``copy``.
 Then, ``edit`` menu and ``paste``.
 Well, why not.

-But if you have understood the ":ref:`modes`" section about the ideal position of your hands on the keyboard, you should know that you did things your are not supposed to do:
+But if you have understood the ":ref:`modes`" section about the ideal position of your hands on the keyboard, you should know that you did things you were not supposed to do:

-- You have used your your mouse
+- You used your mouse
-- You have moved your right hand a lot from its rest position, to press the directional keys that are far away from your fingers
+- You moved your right hand a lot from its rest position, to press the directional keys that are far away from your fingers

 Certainly, it doesn't really matter, but it's totally ineffective (using your mouse or moving your right hand toward the directional keys is very slow) and harmful for your little hands.
 This is your last chance: if you are not ready to force yourself to not do it, **|vim| is not for you**. |vim| does a perfect job at keeping your hands on the keyboard and at forgetting your mouse.
 If you don't do it, you will not be using |vim| to its fullest.
 And, one day or another, **you will quit for another editor** that was made to be used with a mouse.
 So, should we continue?

 Forget the mouse
 ----------------

-If you are reading thoses lines it means that you answered "yes" to the question above, so let's go!
+If you are reading thoses lines it means that you have answered "yes" to the question above, so let's go!
 Our first step will be to get rid of the mouse.
 Then we will do the same with directional keys, but first things first.

 To copy/past using |vim|, you will have to switch to the "normal" mode (the default one when you open |vim|).
 To know what the current mode is, just have a look at the bottom left of your |vim|.
 You can see |vim| in "insert" mode in `the figure below`.